alexkarasek/azure-synapse-analytics-end2end/Sample/Crayon Samples/Poker Analytics/ReadMe.md

  * Follow [instructions to deploy synapse workspace](/README.md), storage account, and spark cluster
  * Import and execute <a href="./SQL Scripts/0 - Setup Pokerdata Database.sql">script 0</a> to prep SQL Serverless database
- * Import and execute <a href="./SQL Scripts/./SQL Scripts/1 - Explore public JSON data.sql">script 1</a>
+ * Import and execute <a href="./SQL Scripts/./SQL Scripts/1 - Explore public JSON data.sql">script 1</a> to query the JSON data using Synapse SQL Serverless and OPENROWSET capabilities
  * Import and execute <a href="./Notebooks/2 - Convert Poker Game Data to Delta.ipynb">notebook 2</a> to enrich data and persist in Delta Lake
  * Import and execute <a href="./SQL Scripts/3 - Create Logical DW over Delta.sql">script 3</a> to create Logical DW over Delta Lake
  * Open <a href="./Power BI/Poker Analytics.pbit">Power BI Template file </a> and update paramters with the name of your SQL Serverless endpoint to populate dashboard based on your new LDW